-3 Is should be noted that any changes to m during phase transitions can persist for some un-definable period of time depending on air flow being experienced by the sensor.
+&lt;sup>3 Is should be noted that any changes to m during phase transitions can persist for some un-definable period of time depending of air flow being experienced by the sensor.
 This phenomenon is included in current extensive research into High Altitude Ice Crystals (HAIC), which is a hazard to aviation, by major stakeholders in the aviation industry.